 Realize That It’s Worth It

 Is a smile makeover really worth it?
 Won’t I be able to get through life just fine with my teeth as they are?
 The answer is usually no. You are already interested in improving your look for some particular reason.
-Maybe it’s taking a toll on your self-confidence.
-Maybe you have a sneaking suspicion you need more than just cosmetic care and that part of achieving a “new smile” will include some work on your oral health, too.
+Maybe it’s taking a toll on your self confidence.
+Maybe you have a sneaking suspicion you need more than just cosmetic care and that part of achieving a new “bright white smile” will include some work on your oral health, too.
 Having a great smile that is healthy and that is a feature that makes you proud is actually extremely significant.
 It affects your health, the way you feel, and your emotions.
 Why not be your best self?

 A Great Smile IS Beauty